 5.13 Public access points are seen as having a strategic importance for raising the awareness of rural communities and bringing the benefits of ICT to the population and economy of these communities.
-At the same time, they can serve as points of access for citizens and busilic, such as post offices, municipal offices, community centres, schools and libraries.
+At the same time, they can serve as points of access for citizens and business to conduct administrative transactions from a distance, without having to travel to a public office.
+They are found in many European countries.
+They do not follow a standard organisational form, nor do they offer a standard set of services.
+They may be located in purpose-built facilities or in places frequented by the public, such as post offices, municipal offices, community centres, schools and libraries.
 They are known under a variety of names, including public digital spaces, telecentres and telecottages (the original name adopted in Scandinavian countries for public access points).